Jabster28/Jabster28.github.io/README.md

 - 📄 Beautiful [List of changes](https://github.com/Jabster28/meme-soundboard/blob/master/CHANGELOG.md), thanks to [Standard Version](https://github.com/conventional-changelog/standard-version) and the use of [Conventional Commit Messages](https://www.conventionalcommits.org/en/v1.0.0-beta.4/#specification)

-- ⚡  Fast, thanks to CoffeeScript & compiled Vue files under the hood, and:
+- ⚡  Fast, thanks to CoffeeScript & compiled Vue files under the hood

-- 🌃 Perpetual dark mode (I forgot to add a toggle :/)
+- 🌃 Light & Dark mode

-So yeah, use this if you need to drop a crab rave in the middle of a call or something.
+So yeah, use this if you need to drop a crab rave in the middle of a call or someone asks how you're doing or something.